Safeguarding Blog Curriculum Blog

 4. Where possible engage with children when they are using technology, to make it an active rather than passive process.
 Talk to them about what they are doing/watching/playing.
 Talk about any skills they are using.
 Be interested.
 Ask them to show you what they are doing.
 Extend their online interests and learning when they are not on the device.

 5. Monitor children’s activity and role model positive and safe use of technology.
 Recognise the learning opportunities that arise when using technology e.g. if an advert pops up, or if you have to enter a password.
 Talk to children about what these things are.
+Monitoring is essential in both the home and early years settings.

 Further Info